-Futures' Guidance
+Careers' Guidance

-Appropriate futures' guidance is provided initially through PSHE and in registration periods with Form Tutors.
-All teachers and students have access to Unifrog giving them access to a vast array of resources and advice.
-In the Sixth Form, futures guidance is offered to all pupils. and is overseen by the Deputy Head (Academic).
-UCAS references and predicted grades are inputted via the Unifrog platform.
+Appropriate careers' guidance is provided initially through PSHE and in registration periods with Form Tutors.
+In the Sixth Form, careers and university guidance is offered to all pupils.
+Careers' education is overseen by the Deputy Head (Academic)

 English Language Support